chef/chef-web-docs/chef_master/source/api_reporting.rst

 .. note:: This documentation is meant to support existing Chef customers using Reporting.

           Are you a new Chef customer, or looking to gain better insight into your fleet?
-Take advantage of `Chef Automate </chef_automate.html>`__.
+Take advantage of `Chef Automate <https://www.chef.io/automate/>`__.
 You'll get a graphical interface and query language that gives you insight into operational, compliance, and workflow events.
-You can `download Chef Automate here <https://downloads.chef.io/automate>`__.
+You can `try out Chef Automate here <https://automate.chef.io/docs/quickstart/>`__.

 .. end_tag